top of page

 trabajar-grande@3x.png

-• In kind: eyeglasses, prostheses, orthotics.
+• In kind: eyeglasses, prosthetics and orthotics.

 What obligations do I have as an employee?